-The Kent Downs AONB unit is helping Defra design the new Environmental Land Management Scheme.
-We are running three Tests and Trials covering Viticulture, Accessibility, and Natural Flood Management and are inviting farmers and landowners to participate and help co-design them.
-The evidence and recommendations from these Tests and Trials will be submitted to Defra in 2021 and will help shape the way payments are made to farmers and landowners from 2024 onwards.
+The Kent Downs National Landscape team is helping Defra design the new Environmental Land Management Scheme.
+We ran three Tests and Trials covering Viticulture (grape-growing), Accessibility, and Natural Flood Management and invited farmers and landowners to participate and help co-design them.
+The evidence and recommendations from these Tests and Trials were submitted to Defra in 2021 and will help shape the way payments are made to farmers and landowners from 2024 onwards.

 Over the last 15-years there has been a significant increase in vineyard area in the UK of more than 300% to over 700 vineyards covering circa 3500 hectares (ha).
 Now there are 36 vineyards in the Kent Downs (or in the setting).

 This increase represents one of the most remarkable successes of land use diversification and rural enterprise in the UK in recent decades.
 Underpinned by climate change and supported by investment, training and recognition for high-quality wine production, the sector looks set for further expansion.

 Beyond benefits to rural economies viticulture and wine production offer opportunities for greater ecosystem services net gains.
 Vineyards have excellent potential to deliver public goods because the actual land area within a vineyard that is planted with vines is only circa 15–20% of the total area.

 However, vineyards also affect landscape character and the environment, and have potential for harm within protected landscapes.
 Scale and location is a major factor for the integration of vineyards, particularly in open Downland.
 Where contained by rolling topography, woodland blocks and field boundary hedgerows – all elements characteristic of much of the AONB – their integration is far more successful.
 The tipping point, in terms of scale and impact, remains unquantified and requires a landscape capacity assessment.